vishalmidya/academicpages/_pages/publications.md

 * <span style="text-align: justify"> Improving Inference Efficiency and Validity by Calibrating Type 1 and Type 2 Errors under a Meaningful Effect Size</span>

 * <span style="text-align: justify"> Derivation of Reference Equations for Impulse Oscillometry Indices in Children with Sickle Cell Disease and its Application </span>

-* <span style="text-align: justify"> Predicting Non-ambulatory Status with Machine Learning Using Pulmonary Functions in Children with Duchenne Muscular Dystrophy </span>

 ---